 Guess what?
-You’ve been chosen as Project Manager on the next big project for your organization!
+You’ve been chosen as Project Manager on the next big project for your organization.
 Congratulations!

 Each part of a project is going to require you to handle things differently.
-Not only will each stage look different, you’re going to have to adjust and rework the plan on the fly as things change.
+Not only will each stage look different, but you’re going to have to adjust and rework the plan on the fly as things change.

 Prepare yourself as much as possible by planning ahead and discussing what you want the project to look like with your team at each stage.
-Having a detailed and comprehensive understanding of what results you want will make working as a cohesive team easy!
+Having a detailed and comprehensive understanding of what results you want will make working as a cohesive team easy.

-For more tips and tricks about how to manage each phase of a project like a pro, check out Understanding Your Role as a Project Manager in Each Phase!
+For more tips and tricks about how to manage each phase of a project like a pro, check out Understanding Your Role as a Project Manager in Each Phase.

 A good rule of thumb for most things is to make a note of something you don’t want to forget.
 When you’re working on a long-term project with several people, there will be a bunch of different minds working on a bunch of different tasks, even if it’s all for the same project.
 Keeping notes of everything you decide on and what you’ve delegated to everyone is going to be essential for keeping things running smoothly.

 Encourage your team members to come prepared with questions they have that need clarifying and assign someone to take notes for the meetings, look them over afterwards, and then distribute them to the rest of the group so everyone has the same notes.

 I touched on this point in the last part, but I can’t overstate how important it is for everyone to be on the same page when working on something collaboratively.
 Eliminate confusion by making sure everyone has the same information and follow up often.

 Be realistic up front with everyone about what is expected and what constraints there might be on this project.
 What’s your budget, timeline, who do you need to get in contact with, and what for?